 Nasdaq listing rules require that a majority of the board of directors of a company listed on Nasdaq be composed of "independent directors," which is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 The Board has determined that Tracey Edmonds, Juliana F. Hill and James Yaffe are each an independent director under the Nasdaq listing rules and Rule 10A-3 of the Exchange Act.
-In making these determinations, the Board considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances the Board deemed relevant in determining independence, including the beneficial ownership of our Common Stock by each non-employee director, and the transactions involving them described below in the section entitled "Certain Relationships and Related Transactions".
+Our non-employee Chairman, Suhail Rizvi, was determined not to be an independent director, given his relationship with Rizvi Traverse Management, LLC and its affiliates, which together constitute our largest stockholder and have had past business transactions with the Company.
+In making these determinations, the Board considered the current and prior relationships that each non-employee director had or has with the Company and all other facts and circumstances the Board deemed relevant in determining independence, including the beneficial ownership of our Common Stock by each non-employee director, and the transactions involving them described below in the section entitled "Certain Relationships and Related Transactions".

-Committees of the Board of Directors
+Committees of the Board